jenna-brady/dog-rescue-pattern-library/README.md

   secondary: |
       The secondary plays off the primary colour.
 This colour will be used for when you want to add contrast.
   neutral: |
-      The two neutral colours will be used for body copy, captions and forms.
+      The neutral colour will be used for body copy, captions and forms.
 ---

 This is the company introduction-we're so amazing and our brand signifies awesomeness